NillionNetwork/scaffold-nillion/README.md

 yarn install
 ```

-3. Run a local network in the first terminal:
+3. Run a local ethereum network in the first terminal:

 ```
 yarn chain